dekuNukem/exixe/technical_details.md

 * 8 bits per transfer
 * Clock is LOW when inactive (CPOL = 0)
 * MOSI data valid on clock rising edge (CPHA = 0)
+* Max clock rate 24MHz (according to datasheet, I only tested up to 8MHz)
 * Enable is active LOW
-* Max clock rate 24MHz (according to datasheet, I only tested up to 8MHz)
+* MISO is not used.

 ### SPI data format